ETH-PBL/levio/README.md

 ## 📅 Availability

-The complete source code and documentation will be made publicly available **together with the paper submission**.
+The complete source code and documentation will be made publicly available **by the end of February**.